Ipoops/alx-low_level_programming/0x03-debugging/README.md

-this is a debugging assignment
+This is a more functions C loops